-2nd Floor, North Collegewesleyan.edu/studentaffairsWomen and Families Center/888-999-5545 (English)Sexual Assault Crisis Center888-568-8332 (Spanish)
+wesleyan.edu/studentaffairs

+888-999-5545 (English) 888-568-8332 (Spanish)

 The staff of the Women and Families Center provides support, workshops, presentations, and professional training for survivors, their friends and families.
 Program topics include, but are not limited to, sexual date/acquaintance rape, harassment, healthy relationships, stalking, and date rape drugs.